-Middle School Chorus is a performance-based class where students can explore the art of singing.
-Students will sing a variety of music, develop vocal techniques for singing, and learn various musical concepts including music theory and appropriate performance etiquette.
+The Chorus is a mixed choir consisting of development of vocal ability and skill in performing a variety of pieces of music, including a cappella selections.
 A concert schedule and participation in various assessments and festivals sponsored by the Alabama Vocal Association requires a time commitment that is in addition to the time spent in class.
 An evening concert is performed in winter and spring to provide a showcase of talent.
-Students are especially encouraged (but not required) to audition for the Alabama All-State Chorus and various honor choirs.
-Anyone can be in choir as long as they are willing to give singing a try.
-We can teach you to sing!
-Our goal as a group is to develop into better singers, to make music, and to have fun doing it!
-NO Auditions Required.
+Students are especially encouraged (but not required) to audition for the Alabama All-State Chorus.

-Requirements: Participation in the Winter Concert and Spring Concert.
-Purchase of formal choir
+Requirements: Participation in the Winter Concert, Spring Concert, Christian High School Choral Festival.
+State Choral Performance Assessment.